LiquidFiles Documentation

 The second consideration is that for full LiquidFiles functionality, it is required to run ClamAV v1.5 beta.
 ClamAV before v1.5 beta uses MD5 to validate that antivirus signatures have been downloaded successfully and when FIPS mode has been enabled, anything that uses MD5 will simply not be executed so AV signature validation will fail.

-If you don't wish to use a beta version of ClamAV, your only other option is to disable AV scanning in Admin → Configuraition → Settings.
+If you don't wish to use a beta version of ClamAV, your only other option is to disable AV scanning in Admin → Configuration → Settings.
 You can possibly install another (FIPS compatible) AV engine.
 If you do, it needs to have a command line interface that can scan files ad-hoc from a script, and you can use ActionScripts to integrate another AV scanner with LiquidFiles.
 Please note that Microsoft Defender doesn't work because it doesn't have a command line interface that can scan files from a script.

 Can I enable FIPS on earlier versions of LiquidFiles?

-No, there was auxilliary libraries in LiquidFiles v4.1 and earlier that used MD5 for non-security related functions (a faux randomizer for instance) and enabling FIPS mode on an earlier system will break the system to the point that you will need to reinstall it.
+No, there was auxiliary libraries in LiquidFiles v4.1 and earlier that used MD5 for non-security related functions (a faux randomizer for instance) and enabling FIPS mode on an earlier system will break the system to the point that you will need to reinstall it.
 These libraries have been replaced or updated in LiquidFiles v4.2 to make it fully FIPS compliant.

 Enabling FIPS mode